-DANBURY, Conn. — Western Connecticut State University (WCSU) will recognize Cynthia Emiry Roy, president and CEO of Regional Hospice and Palliative Care in Danbury, with the 2019 Macricostas Entrepreneur of the Year Award.
+DANBURY, Conn. — Western Connecticut State University (WCSU) will recognize Cynthia Emiry Roy, president and CEO of Regional Hospice in Danbury, with the 2019 Macricostas Entrepreneur of the Year Award.

 Roy has applied her entrepreneurial career exclusively to nonprofits, armed with the same drive and skills exhibited by successful business owners.